 The report said that Toyota took an exceedingly long amount of time to clear the orders placed for the first-gen Mirai, the years in some cases, due to the complexities involved in manufacturing the fuel cell stack, but the supply system has been “drastically improved” for the incoming model.

 Earlier this year, MotorTrend’s features editor Scott Evans had captured the upcoming Toyota Mirai on test in downtown Los Angeles.
 The camouflaged prototype is of the second generation Toyota fuel cell vehicle and the publication is highly confident that this is the production-ready product which stays very close to the preview model showcased last year.

-While the first generation Mirai, launched in 2015, was based on a front-wheel-drive chassis (about 10,000 units were sold globally), the new Mirai is rear-wheel drive with a dynamic coupe-inspired design and gets better cabin space and comfort.
-Toyota says the switch to the RWD platform gives it a higher degree of body rigidity leading to a greater agility and responsiveness, and secondly a lower centre of gravity which makes the handling nimble and rewarding.
+While the first generation Mirai, launched in 2015, was based on a front-wheel-drive chassis (about 10,000 units were sold globally), the new Mirai is rear-wheel drive car with a dynamic coupe-inspired design and gets better cabin space and comfort.
+Toyota says the switch to the RWD platform gives it a higher degree of body rigidity leading to greater agility and responsiveness, and secondly a lower centre of gravity which makes the handling nimble and rewarding.

 The hydrogen-powered car gets a highly desirable design without being aggressive, sporting a body that is lower, longer and wider.

 We have pursued the goal of making a car that customers will feel they want to drive at all times, a car that has an emotional and attractive design and the kind of dynamic and responsive performance that can bring a smile to the driver’s face.
-I want customers to say, ‘I chose the Mirai not because it’s an FCEV, but because I love how it looks and performs; it just happens to be an FCEV.’Yoshikazu Tanaka, new Mirai’s Chief Engineer
+I want customers to say, ‘I chose the Mirai not because it’s an FCEV, but because I love how it looks and performs; it just happens to be an FCEV.’Yoshikazu Tanaka, new Toyota Mirai’s Chief Engineer.

 |2021 Toyota Mirai (preview) dimension||Value|